JasonWork/ecgps-ansible/README.md

 - Run this command from the directory where you cloned the repo

         ansible-playbook -u root -k -i dev_servers site.yml

 - Once the playbook has finished you can ssh to the remote machine as the user defined in the 'all.yml' file

-- To run the ecgps app you can do
+- To run the ecgps app you can do:

         load fixtures
         ./create_branch_database.sh

         If you did not install on localhost you can:
         ./manage.py runserver <SERVER>:8000

 NOTES